 The most serious issues are liability risks, including health and safety expectations.
 Will you require the vaccine?
 Will you do wellness checks for temperatures at entry-points?
 What PPE will you require?

 After crafting the new normal, you need to put your decisions to paper.
-Policy writing is a time-consuming task, and if it’s not done right, you could pay for it later in legal fees and settlements.
+Policy writing is a time-consuming task, and if it’s not done right, you could pay for it later in legal fees and settlements which just ads to the sentiment that returning to the office is killing my budget.
 Bring in extra help and enable your in-house team to do more.
 Developing policies, training, and handling compliance issues are just another day for us.
-Corban OneSource helps companies when they need it most in times of constant change and uncertainty.
-Although surging covid-19 puts an end to projected return-to-office dates you will be ready when a date is set.
-Not in the impending doom way of early-2020, but it looks like we’re nearing the end of the pandemic.
-Employers are anxious to get people back in the office, which of course, comes with never-before-seen stumbling blocks.
-So, can you have your staff return to the office?
-Can we decrease Zoom fatigue and focus on building meaningf
+Corban OneSource helps companies saying returning to the office is killing my budget.

 Corban OneSource is a Mid Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.